How To Become A Cyber Security Analyst

 What Do Cyber Security Analysts Do?

-Cyber Security Analysts work in different areas to ensure that the company’s and clients data and systems are safe from any potential security breaches.
-Analysts scan the security systems of an organisation’s networks for vulnerabilities, resolve any issues that a junior cyber security analyst may find, and take steps to prevent such occurrences from happening in the future again.
-They utilise different emerging technologies and cyber security tools, which help them safeguard data.
+Cyber Security Analysts work in different areas to ensure that the company’s and clients’ data and systems are safe from any potential security breaches.
+Analysts scan the security systems of an organisation’s networks for vulnerabilities, resolve any issues that a junior cyber security analyst may find, monitor network traffic for security alerts, and take steps to prevent such occurrences from happening in the future again.
+They are responsible for monitoring and responding to security incidents, investigating potential threats, and providing incident response.

 A Cyber Security Analyst also collaborates with other security professionals to create security systems and protocols that will help safeguard the organisation from numerous potential cyber-attacks, threats, and security risks.
 This enables the company to keep its reputation and integrity by ensuring its clients and information is always kept safe.